Singulars2021/singusaurus/docs/javascript_npm.md

 - Link a Github repository with the tag [**awesome**](https://github.com/sindresorhus/awesome-npm) about NPM.

 - Youtube video about a [**guide fast**](https://www.youtube.com/watch?v=4aNA8ZHihFE) to learn NPM.

+-  [**Cheatsheet**](https://www.freecodecamp.org/news/npm-cheat-sheet-most-common-commands-and-nvm/) about how the use the most common command in NPM

 ### :pushpin: External links